rackerlabs/design-system/_docs/style/text-conventions/date-time.md

 When you use the 12-hour clock to show time, use the following guidelines:

 - Use a colon to separate the hours and minutes.
-For example, use **10:29 a.m.**
+For example, use **10:29 AM**.
 - If the minutes are 00, you don't need to show them unless you're showing a span of time that includes a time with minutes.
-For example, use **6 p.m.** and **6:00 p.m. to 8:30 p.m.**
+For example, use **6 PM** and **6:00 PM to 8:30 PM**.
-- Use lowercase letters for abbreviations of ante meridiem (a.m.) and post meridiem (p.m.).
+- Use uppercase letters for abbreviations of ante meridiem (AM) and post meridiem (PM).
 Separate these abbreviations from the time with a space.
-Use periods in the abbreviations.
-For example, use **6:00 p.m.** and **10:21 a.m.**
+For example, use **6:00 PM** and **10:21 AM**.
 - When specifying time zones, show both the spelled-out name and the abbreviation.
-Show the name in lowercase letters; use uppercase letters and no periods for the abbreviation.
-For example, use **10:30 a.m. central time (CT)**.
+Use title-style capitalization to show the name; use uppercase letters and no periods for the abbreviation.
+For example, use **10:30 AM Central Time (CT)**.
 - Avoid references to standard and daylight saving time because the appropriate designation changes frequently.
 However, if you need to include such a reference, insert *S* (for standard) or *D* (for daylight) as the second character in the abbreviation.
-For example, use **1:30 p.m. central standard time (CST)**.
+For example, use **1:30 PM Central Standard Time (CST)**.
-- When referring to 12 a.m., use **12 midnight** or just **midnight**.
-When referring to 12 p.m., use **12 noon** or just **noon**.
+- When referring to 12 AM, use *12 midnight* or just *midnight*.
+When referring to 12 PM, use *12 noon* or just *noon*.

 {% endcolumn %}